-At the Abronson Law Offices, we often see clients who have broken bones in accidents.
+At the Abronson Law Offices, California personal injury attorney, we often see clients who have broken bones in accidents.
 Bone fractures occur when an impact against a bone is too strong for the bone to withstand, and it breaks.

 Poor driving , negligent premises maintenance, or lack of safety procedures on a work site are among the most common causes of broken bones in various accident types: car and truck accidents, motorcycle accidents; bike and pedestrian accidents; trip, slip, and fall accidents; and construction accidents.
-When the broken bone is caused by someone else’s negligence, the injured person can make a claim to recover money to compensate for damages from the injury.
+When the broken bone is caused by someone else’s negligence, the injured person can make a claim with the help of a California personal injury attorney to recover money to compensate for damages from the injury.

 Terms that Describe Fractures